King-Hash-Org/KingHashAggregator/docs/aggregator.md

 title: Specification on the Aggregator Contract
 ---

-The ChainUp Aggregator Contract exposes several APIs for user to call.
-While it is possible to bypass all of that with [ChainUp Aggregator API](https://chainupcloud.github.io/swagger/) or through our [frontend](https://staking.chainupcloud.com/), the goal of this document is to allow creators to come up with their own Smart Engine to interface with ChainUp Aggregator Contract.
+The KingHash Aggregator Contract exposes several APIs for user to call.
+While it is possible to bypass all of that with [KingHash Aggregator API](https://chainupcloud.github.io/swagger/) or through our [frontend](https://www.kinghash.com/), the goal of this document is to allow creators to come up with their own Smart Engine to interface with KingHash Aggregator Contract.

 # Aggregator API